nycnewman/ex-canton-gdpr/README.md

 ## V. Testing of Pruning

 This demonstrates how to configure pruning in Canton.
-Note however that these settings are not viable for produciton as it would have a significant impact on performance of the system
+Note however that these settings are not viable for production as it would have a significant impact on performance of the system

 - Depends on Docker to run Postgres instance